zoobab/kubernetes-workshop/README.md

 Visit the url http://localhost:4000 to check that it works fine.

-Now login to the nodes (kube-node-2 and kube-node-1) and create this /www directory with the index.html inside, which should contain the name of the node "<h1>Hello from kube-node-1</h1>".
+Now login to the nodes (kube-node-2 and kube-node-1) and create this /www directory with the index.html inside, which should contain the name of the node "Hello from kube-node-1".

 Now deploy this container in the cluster: